Rolling post, begun April 2016

 Exactly.
 (Except they already are.)

-Political big beast Andy Burnham, former shadow home secretary and front-running candidate for elected mayor of Greater Manchester, has joined Carwyn Jones in speaking up on the subject.
+Political big beast Andy Burnham, former shadow home secretary and front-running candidate for elected mayor of Greater Manchester, joined Carwyn Jones (see above) in speaking up on the subject.

 Writing in the Guardian, Burnham says that Labour’s collective failure to tackle concerns over jobs, wages, housing and education linked to migration contributed to the loss of the referendum.

 Burnham talks of a ‘growing class divide’, with middle-class Labour Remain voters looking down on those who voted Leave as ‘uneducated or xenophobic’.

 UKIP’s post-Farage farrago of fiascos disadvantages the dispossessed

 The only good thing, from Labour’s point of view, is that UKIP, the party most likely to benefit from Labour’s metrocentric stance, is disintegrating following the resignation of leader Nigel Farage (the man the metrocentrics – with some reason – love to hate).